 We recommend reading: Christmas in Japan – How do the Japanese celebrate Kurisumasu?

-Easter is unknown by the population
+Easter is unknown to the population

 Christmas has become very popular in Japan and has become a kind of Valentine's Day and a very commercial holiday due to several aspects that we discussed in the recommended article.